MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 table to be ingested it makes Materialize configuration much more amenable to object<->state mappings in tools like dbt and Terraform.

-We will instead introduce a SQL statement to return all known upstream tables similar for a given source, optionally filtered by schema(s).
+We will instead introduce a SQL statement or catalog table to return all known upstream tables for a given source, optionally filtered by schema(s).
 This will allow the web console to expose a guided 'create source' workflow for users where they can select from a list of upstream tables and the console can generate the appropriate `CREATE TABLE ..
 FROM SOURCE` statements for those selected.